 A mid-1800s Haussmann era building that is located at, you guessed, 59 Rivoli, this edifice was once a popular residence for artistically inclined squatters who wanted a place to stay but who also had a bit of a cash flow problem (You know, the whole starving artist thing kind of got in the way).

-The art here today definitely isn’t as wild as it was pre-2009, but whatever.
+Sure, the art here today definitely isn’t as wild as it was pre-2009, but whatever.
 The pieces here are still totally impressive and super-expressive and one of the more unusual things to do in Paris.

 Address: 59 Rivoli, Paris, 75004, France